Teacher Salary in the UK

 Career Progression for Teachers

-Teachers in the UK can expect significant salary variation based on experience and specialisation.
-Entry-level roles start around £25,714, rising to £31,000 at mid-career level.
-Senior teachers earn around £41,604, with top earners (Head teacher) reaching £120,000+.
+Teachers in the UK can expect significant salary variation based on experience and responsibility.
+Entry-level roles (M1) start at £32,916, rising to £45,352 at the top of the main scale (M6).
+Senior classroom teachers on the upper pay scale earn up to £51,048 (UPS3), with head teachers and executive leaders reaching £100,000+.

 Qualifications and Entry Requirements